Royal Almanac

 The Royal Almanac is a French administrative directory founded in 1683 by the bookseller Laurent d'Houry, which appeared under this title from 1700 to 1792, and under other titles until 1919.

-He presented each year in the official order of precedence, the list of members of the royal family of France, the princes of blood, and the main body of the kingdom, great crown officers, senior clerics, abbots of large abbeys (with income of each abbey), marshals of France, colonels and general officers, ambassadors and consuls of France, presidents of the main courts, state councilors, bankers, etc..
+it presented each year, in the official order of precedence, the list of members of the royal family of France, the princes of blood, and the main body of the kingdom: great crown officers, senior clerics, abbots of large abbeys (with income of each abbey), marshals of France, colonels and general officers, ambassadors and consuls of France, presidents of the main courts, state councilors, bankers, etc..

-Despite the fact that it could appear indigestible because of the many lists that it contained, the publication enjoyed a wide circulation with a readership consisting primarily of financiers, politicians, and all persons who had an interest in knowing the administrative organization of France.
+Despite the fact that it consisted of a series of nominal lists, the publication enjoyed a wide circulation with a readership consisting primarily of financiers, politicians, and all persons who had an interest in knowing the administrative organization of France.

-Although his edition is due to the initiative of a private publisher, included in the lists of the Almanac was a royal official and abuse were therefore punished.
-Thus, a Poitevin, Pierre Joly, was interned in the Bastille at the end of the eighteenth century to have usurped the banking profession by being registered as such in the Almanach Royal.
+Although its edition was due to the initiative of a private publisher, being included in the lists of the Royal Almanac had an air of legitimacy and abuse were therefore punished.
+Thus, a Poitevin, Pierre Joly, was interned in the Bastille at the end of the eighteenth century due to having usurped the banking profession by having himself registered as such in the Almanach Royal.

-His edition was in regular format in-8 o editor with a binder leather adorned with a sprinkling of fleur de lys gold.
+The regular edition was in the 8vo format with a leather publisher's binding adorned with a sprinkling of golden fleur de lys.

 History

 Founded at the request of King

-Laurent d'Houry imagines a calendar or Almanac 1683.
+Laurent d'Houry first envisions a calendar or Almanac 1683.
 The first edition contained only a few pages with a calendar and omens for the coming year.
 The last edition in this form, in 1699, already shows some lists that foreshadow the upcoming Royal Almanac.
-Thus we find lists of counselors of state with their ordinary homes, the commissioners of the Board, auditors general and stewards of finances, the Chancellor, archbishops and bishops of France, universities, and the list of major exhibitions, sessions of the courts of Paris and the log of the Palace, and finally addresses the messengers and items indicating the day of departure.
+Thus we find lists of counselors of state with their ordinary homes, the commissioners of the Board, auditors general and stewards of finances, the Chancellor, archbishops and bishops of France, universities, and the list of major exhibitions, sessions of the courts of Paris and the log of the Palace, and finally the addresses of messengers and post offices with indication of departure days.

-In 1699, Louis XIV asked him what the author describes in detail his work.
-Here as his widow explains these beginnings :
+In 1699, Louis XIV asks that the author describes his work in detail.
+His widow explains this work's beginnings as follows: